gambitproject/gambit/doc/intro.rst

 stable/teaching each August; the major version number is equal to the last two digits of the year in which the version becomes stable.

-This document covers Gambit 16.0.1.
+This document covers Gambit 16.0.2rc1.
 You can download it from
 `Sourceforge
 <http://sourceforge.net/projects/gambit/files/gambit16/16.0.1>`_.
-Full source code is available, as are precompiled binaries for Microsoft Windows and Mac OS X 10.8.
+Full source code is available, as are precompiled binaries for Microsoft Windows and Mac OS X.

 Older versions of Gambit can be downloaded from `http://sourceforge.net/projects/gambit/files